 Keeping projects on track and to deadline is nigh on impossible without breaking them down into smaller parts but managing and overseeing these individual tasks, whilst keeping a watchful eye on the bigger picture, requires a naturally organisational mind.

 Good communication is both a skill and a tactic when it comes to effective project management.
 The ability to talk to different people, at different levels and departments within the organisation, requires insight and empathy.
 Not only do personalities come into play here, but so to do individual agendas and external pressures.
 What’s pressing and urgent for one, might be an inconvenient distraction for another.
 Good communication can go some way to bridging these divides, allowing PMs to bring people with them.

 Communication is also about the creation of effective feedback and reporting processes that create an environment of transparency and openness.
 These communication channels must travel both up and down the project hierarchy from the PM up to the project board and down to the project team.
-These processes must be informed and strike the right balance.
+These processes must also include any professional consultants involved, be informed and strike the right balance.
 Too much information can lead to confusion around priorities and too little can leave people in the dark.